paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 4. ``main.py`` - this is main file for the project.
 In essence provides web in Python that uses database to implement CRUD.
 In consists of following sections:
 - Import all of the modules
 - Create session and connect to DB
-- routing to all the pages
+- routing to all the pages.

+# Reflections and learning after finishing the project

-# 6. REFERENCES
+# REFERENCES
 - https://tutorial.djangogirls.org/en/template_extending/
 - https://en.wikipedia.org/wiki/Tempura
 - http://www.japanesecooking101.com/category/by-ingredients/seafood/